 You guys, the fear of the blank canvas (in any area of life) is real.
 We’re often afraid just to take that first step.
 The good news is that after that first step, it gets easier.
 Blank canvas syndrome can be something that relates to anything new: jobs, relationships, projects, writing, and yes, art (of course).

 I feel there are so many lessons in art that can apply to life.
-In the following video, I talk about (and show) some of the ways I like to begin a painting.
 Each of these ways are quick, simple ways to get past the intimidation of the blank canvas.

 First Step Always: Start With a Color You Love